microsoft/vscode-cpptools/Extension/readme.developer.md

 ---
 ### `yarn code`
-> #### `yarn code <folder|workspace|scenario>` - run vscode
+> #### `yarn code <folder|workspace|scenario>` - run VSCode

-This runs the isolated vscode environment, with the cpptools extension that is built in this repo
+This runs the isolated VSCode environment, with the cpptools extension that is built in this repo

 You can treat this essentially like using `code` from the command line.
 Settings can be configured, and extensions can be installed into the isolated environment, and will be persisted across runs.

 Use `yarn code reset` to remove the isolated environment and start fresh.

-> `yarn code reset` - remove the isolated vscode environment
+> `yarn code reset` - remove the isolated VSCode environment

-This will completely remove the isolated vscode environement for this repository, including cache, extensions, and configuration for the isolated environment.
+This will completely remove the isolated VSCode environement for this repository, including cache, extensions, and configuration for the isolated environment.

-> `yarn code install` - install the isolated vscode environment
+> `yarn code install` - install the isolated VSCode environment

-This installs the isolated vscode environment if it is not currently installed for this repository.
+This installs the isolated VSCode environment if it is not currently installed for this repository.
 This is done automatically when running the `yarn code`, but can be run manually.

 ---